Mahdiyacloud/Cloud-Security-Learning/README.md

 # Cloud-Security-Learning

-Learning project & experiments in Cloud Security and DevSecOps I’m a Junior Digital Transformation Coordinator with a background in System & Network Administration.
+I’m a Junior Digital Transformation Coordinator with a background in System & Network Administration.
 I’m currently building my expertise in **Cloud Security** and plan to expand into **DevSecOps**.